Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/backup/back-up-restore-tfs.md

 adjust the steps.
 For example, if you have a deployment where all components are installed on a single physical server, you would perform all procedures on the server that is running Team Foundation Server.
-If databases for team project collections were originally deployed on more than one server, you must perform the steps to restore each database on the server or servers that you specify.
+If databases for project collections were originally deployed on more than one server, you must perform the steps to restore each database on the server or servers that you specify.
 You do not have to restore the databases in the same configuration as before, but you must restore each